Written By Karo Omu

-Related Article: My Brother's Keeper I’ve learned a few lessons along the way, one of them being every child is different, and I understand that.
+I’ve also learned a few lessons along the way, one of them being every child is different, and I understand that.
 I appreciate little milestones and read as much as I can about the experiences of others.
-Being a mom also means not sleeping if you have a child like mine who doesn’t like to sleep.
-There’s also all the good stuff, the laughter, the jokes, and the life-changing moments.
-There are so many things I’ll always treasure about this journey; her first smile, her first steps, how she weaned herself off breast milk at 3 months old, her first words she said were— dada, then doggy, then go and many more and then when she started saying mama, which was just a few months ago.
-I’m not jealous, angry, or sad about this; her father is just as important as I am, in her life.
+Being a mom also means not sleeping if you have a child, like mine who doesn’t like to sleep.
+However, this is laced with all the good stuff, the laughter, the jokes, and the life-changing moments.
+There are so many things I’ll always treasure about this journey— her first smile, her first steps, how she weaned herself off breast milk at 3 months old, her first words she said were— dada, then doggy, then go, and many more, before she started saying mama, which was just a few months ago.
+I’m not jealous, angry, or sad about this; her father is just as important as I am in her life.
 Being responsible for anyone’s life is crazy, and you’ll find that kids are always trying to kill themselves, so you have to watch them like a hawk.
 Never trust a toddler who has been quiet for so long and isn’t sleeping.
 The funniest thing I’ve struggled with is how much of my identity is now attached to being a mother.
 Before I became a mom, I didn’t know how much of my life choices would be based on my child.
 I mean, I get to be so many other things, but right now, everything else pales in comparison.
 My family has to come first.
-There is also a fierceness I’ve noticed, I think it comes from wanting to protect my child from the world, from all the evil that exists, but my fierceness and worry have also been checked by my child.
+There is also a fierceness I’ve noticed, I think it comes from wanting to protect my child from the world; from all the evil that exists, but my fierceness and worry have also been checked by my child.

 What are some fun parenting memories that you have, if you are a parent, if you aren’t yet, what fun memories do you have about your parents, parenting style?
 Leave your comments below, also like, share and subscribe, never to miss an update.